 Early on, the Pennsylvania Railroad bought a controlling interest in the road and took over operations.
 The southern end (from Baltimore to Parkton MD) carried a large number of commuters in the early 20th century until the 30s when busses and automobiles took over much of this traffic.

-My layout concept is that Hurricane Agnes spared the NCR, and its adjoining lines, but wiped out the Port Road line that followed the Susquehanna River.
-This meant that the NCR was now the sole means for traffic from the west to get to Baltimore, aside from traveling to Philadelphia and south on the Amtrak owned Northeast Corridor.
+My general modeling concept is that Hurricane Agnes spared the NCR, and its adjoining lines but wiped out the Port Road line that followed the Susquehanna River.
+This meant that the NCR was now the sole means for Penn Central or Conrail traffic from the west to get to Baltimore without going all the way to Philadelphia and south on the Amtrak owned Northeast Corridor.

-The NCR line would link Harrisburg with York and Baltimore, and would see trains that were to terminate in either Baltimore or the Washington DC area.
+The NCR line would link Harrisburg with York and Baltimore and would see trains that terminate in either Baltimore or the Washington DC area.

 There was a fairly major yard in Baltimore, Bayview, which is where trains for Baltimore would terminate, and I intend to include on the layout as a staging yard.
 Additionally, there were major port facilities in town, which included a coal export terminal(Consolidated, or Consol Coal), a grain export facility, and a number of container piers.
 This is in addition to the various other local traffic, which would still contain cars for Bethlehem Steel’s Sparrows Point plant.

 Washington DC, while hardly an industrial center, did have a number of important rail destinations.
 The largest, in the 80s, wasPotomac Yard.
 Pot Yard was a major interchange point for traffic heading to and from the South.
 Additionally, there as a branch line to the east of the city which served multiple coal fired power plants.

 This map is the hypothetical map of the line as I intend to model it.

 One thought on “What is the Northern Central?”

 Comments are closed.